 Instructions

-• Remove excess fat from your beef (or pork) using a knife and cutting board.
+• Remove excess fat from your beef using a sharp knife and cutting board.

-Place into a large saucepan or pot and place over low heat for a few hours, stirring occasionally.
+• Place into a large saucepan or pot and place over low heat for a few hours, stirring occasionally.
+You want the temperature to hold around 130-140 degrees.
+The fat should be a yellow color.
+If it is starting to turn brown, then the heat may be too high.

-• After the beef has rendered, while it is still hot, carefully strain the tallow through a fine mesh strainer into a container.
+• After the beef has rendered, while it is still hot, carefully pour the tallow through a fine mesh strainer into a container.
+Not everything will completely melt.
+There will be some bits of meat and other bits that don’t render.

 Notes